You know that lunch and learns are great for your organization and team. But can they work in a virtual environment?

 - Make sure that you get feedback on what they liked and what they did not like.

-- Make sure you ask them if they would like to see more lunch and learn events happen and get their inputs on future speakers and topics.
+- Make sure you ask them if they would like to see more lunch and learn events happen and get their input on future speakers and topics.

 Most likely, your colleagues got something out of the session, and they would want more.
 In that case, it’s good to take the learning and run another event soon with someone else as the speaker.